n1ght-w0lf/HawkEye/README.md

 # HawkEye

-HawkEye is a dynamic malware analysis tool based on [frida.re](https://www.frida.re/) framework.
+HawkEye is a malware dynamic instrumentation tool based on [frida.re](https://www.frida.re/) framework.
 It will hook common functions to log malware activities and output the results in a nice web page report.

 This is not a sandbox so please use it in a safe sandboxed environment.